Christmas punch

 - 2 cups of very cold sparkling water (Seltz or siphon type)

-- 2 cups very cold pineapple juice
+- 2 cups of very cold pineapple juice

 Preparation: